 - $50,000 for bodily injury per accident

 - $20,000 for property damage

+Note that the minimum limits above are for just $25,000 for a single victim.
 If you suffer a serious injury, you may incur medical expenses alone that far exceed this minimal liability coverage.
-If you have UM coverage, you can file a claim with your own insurance provider for damages that exceed the value of the at-fault driver’s insurance policy.
+Moreover, the minimum cap is $50,000 for more than one victim, regardless of how many additional victims there are.
+For an accident of any significant severity, this level of coverage is likely to be inadequate.
+If you have UIM coverage, however, you can file a claim with your own insurance provider for damages that exceed the value of the at-fault driver’s insurance policy.

 Is Uninsured Motorist Coverage Required In Illinois?